 An approach made to the then named Leyland Urban Disrict Council met with a very different response to that experienced with Preston.
 They provided the present idyllic setting at Worden Park at a peppercorn rent, the only stipulation being that "Leyland" was incorporated in the Society's title.

 This 300ft long track was opened at Easter 1954 by Mrs Kelly who was then the Chairman of Leyland UDC.
 Happily Mr & Mrs Kelly were still regular visitors to the track in 1982.
 Consequently, on the increase of society membership and locomotive population, the track was extended to in 1968 to 565ft.
 About this time the Society took in the Darwen SMEE which had been running under the guiding hand of W Ewart Baxendale since before the war, but had few members.
-The track was further extended in 1972 to 805ft, in 1978 to 851 and yet again in 1983 to its present length of 1617ft. in 1995 a ground level 7¼ and 5 inch track was laid between the club house and the main car park.
+The track was further extended in 1972 to 805ft, in 1978 to 851 and yet again in 1983 to its present length of 1617ft. in 1995 a ground level seven and a quarter and five inch track was laid between the club house and the main car park.

-Not having an Off season we run all the year round, weather permitting, and can claim to have delighted generations of children with rides in picturesque surroundings.
+Not having an off season, we run all the year round, weather permitting, and can claim to have delighted generations of children with rides in picturesque surroundings.
 Worden Park railway has become a way of life for many children.
 (Although these words were written in the less worldly year of 1982 I think they are still true as the queues at the station on a Sunday testify.)

 In 1981 it was decided that to streamline our title we should rename the society and we are now officially known as Leyland Society of Model Engineers.